Are you obsessed with luminaries around the holidays? Then try these fun flame-free DIY Halloween luminaries.

 For each season we love to look for new craft ideas for kids to decorate the house.
 Especially everything with lights is a hit during this time of year.

 Of course, we are always craving pumpkins for Halloween and decorate them on our front porch but this time we actually were looking for a creative Halloween window decoration.

 This is when we came across this easy paper Halloween luminaries and I thought we give it a try.

-But let’s take a look at what we will need for this fun Ghost Halloween luminaries:
+But let’s take a look at what we will need for these fun Ghost Halloween luminaries: